For several decades in the late 18th and early 19th centuries, the southern Bantu world underwent dramatic and, in some cases, traumatic change.

 Shaka Zulu’s Early Years

 Shaka’s life story is a fascinating tale in the telling.
 Both his adult personality and his childhood experiences were unusual.
 As an adult, Shaka was reputed for his driving ambition, his fierce determination, his iron will, and, in some accounts, for his outright cruelty.
-He evidently never married nor had any recognized children, which was highly unusual.
+He never married nor had any recognized children, which was highly unusual.

 Shaka was born almost certainly in 1787.
 His father was the chief or monarch of the Zulu, but “Zulu” meant something very different at that point.
 It referred to only a small chiefdom in a strip of very hilly, rolling, beautiful subtropical land between the Drakensberg and the Indian Ocean.
 Shaka’s father had perhaps 4,000 to 5,000 followers or subjects.
-This was just one among a number of small-scale states and chiefdoms in this part of the Nguni southern Bantu world.
+This was just one among many small-scale states and chiefdoms in this part of the Nguni southern Bantu world.

 The world that Shaka grew up in was already beginning to change.
 He didn’t drop out of the sky one day and transform southern Africa.
 He had predecessors and successors.
-He had peers who were engaged in some of the same things that he was engaged in, and that was this political consolidation and militarization of southern Bantu life.
+He had peers who were engaged in some of the same things that he was engaged in, and that was the political consolidation and militarization of southern Bantu life.

-One of his predecessors was Dingiswayo, who created a loose confederation of a number of northern Nguni chiefdoms, including those of Shaka’s mother and the Zulu of Shaka’s estranged father.
+One of his predecessors was Dingiswayo, who created a loose confederation of several northern Nguni chiefdoms, including those of Shaka’s mother and the Zulu of Shaka’s estranged father.
 Dingiswayo also started down the path of greater centrality of military life by injecting an element of military training into the initiation process of the so-called amabutho, which is the Zulu word for age sets or age grades.

 Shaka’s Decade of Power

-Certainly, many died in the path of Shaka’s armies as he engaged in the expansion of this state, but the survivors were generally not massacred or enslaved provided they accepted Shaka’s authority.
+Certainly, many died in the path of Shaka’s armies as he engaged in the expansion of this state, but the survivors were generally not massacred or enslaved, provided they accepted Shaka’s authority.

-Certainly, many died in the path of Shaka’s armies as he engaged in the expansion of this state, but the survivors were generally not massacred or enslaved provided they accepted Shaka’s authority.
+Certainly, many died in the path of Shaka’s armies as he engaged in the expansion of this state, but the survivors were generally not massacred or enslaved, provided they accepted Shaka’s authority.
 They were even incorporated into the appropriate age-regiments.
-There were female age-regiments that played a supporting role in these military efforts.
+There were even female age-regiments that played a supporting role in these military efforts.

 Shaka insisted that the rapidly growing numbers under his rule adopt the particular praise, poetry, and so forth of his Zulu roots.
 It shows, again, the fluid nature of ethnic identity and how it can expand and contract.
 In a lot of respects, this is the key to the fact that “Zulu” today is the largest single ethnic identity in South Africa.

-So Shaka, therefore, was a builder as well as a destroyer.
+Shaka, therefore, was a builder as well as a destroyer.
 He built a new nation and kingdom.
 For a time, at least, he inspired as well as compelled loyalty.